 The great square paved Central Court is one of the basic features of Minoan palatial architecture.
 It provided the palace with light and air.
 It is believed that various rituals and feasts were held in the Central Court, as both the North and the South Entrance lead there.

-Most of the paving is lost because the Venetians used a lot of building material from Knossos for the fortifications of Khandax (Heraklion).
+Most of the paving was lost because the Venetians used a lot of building material from Knossos for the fortifications of Heraklion.